Monaco offer fans refund after 7-1 hammering at the hands of PSG

-Monaco, who had been the reigning champions, officially saw their title defense come to an end at the hands of PSG, who had jumped out to a 4-0 advantage inside a half hour.
+Monaco, who had been the reigning champions, officially saw their title defence come to an end at the hands of PSG, who had jumped out to a 4-0 advantage inside a half hour.

 A late first-half goal from Rony Lopes may have given the visitors a sliver of hope, but PSG would tack on three more in the second half to emphatically reclaim the Ligue 1 crown.